Frequently Asked Questions

 You can see the list of our sponsors that provide grants and funding for our programming, or you can make a donation to the Nature Center as an individual.
 Want to see a line up of projects or exhibits you can sponsor?
 Please contact us.

-Coyotes are generally scared of humans and it is exceedingly rare to have a coyote bite or attack a human; however, Arvada Animal Management encourages residents to use hazing techniques such as shouting, clapping hands, exaggerated arm gestures and stomping feet if they see a coyote.
+Coyotes are generally scared of humans and it is exceedingly rare to have a coyote bite or attack a human; however, Arvada Animal Management encourages residents to use hazing techniques such as shouting, clapping hands, exaggerated arm gestures and stomping feet if they see a coyote near human areas.

 Be sure to keep your pets on leash as they be perceived as a food source or a territorial threat.
-Dogs are not allowed in designated wildlife resting areas for their safety.
+Dogs are not allowed in designated wildlife resting areas for their safety and for the safety of other park users.

-For more coyote information or to report unusual coyote activity, visit Arvada.org/coyotes.
+For more coyote information or to report unusual coyote activity, visit Arvadaco.gov.